MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/xblguidelines.md

 # Recommendations for Xbox Live games building multiplayer experiences

-This tutorial provides recommendations for Xbox Live games interested in using PlayFab services to accomplish multiplayer scenarios.
+This tutorial provides recommendations for Xbox Live games interested in using PlayFab services to accomplish multiplayer scenarios across PC, Mobile, and Xbox One.

-PlayFab has partnered with Xbox Live to allow game studios leveraging the Xbox Live gamer network to enjoy certain PlayFab services for free on Xbox One and PC.
-This includes matchmaking and Parties, as well as other services<!-- (TBD link)-->.
-If you would like to take advantage of this Xbox Live subsidy, Microsoft recommends the following multiplayer design:
+PlayFab has partnered with Xbox Live to allow game studios leveraging the Xbox Live identity and gaming community to enjoy certain PlayFab services for free.
+This includes Matchmaking and Parties, as well as other services<!-- (TBD link)-->.
+If you would like to take advantage of this program, Microsoft recommends the following multiplayer design:

-1. Use the Xbox Live SDK to interface with Xbox Live social capabilities like Presence, Profile Cards, and game invites.
+1. Use the [Xbox Live SDK](https://docs.microsoft.com/en-us/windows/uwp/xbox-live/developer-program-overview) to interface with Xbox Live social capabilities like Presence, Profile Cards, and game invites.
 2. Use PlayFab Matchmaking to match players.
 3. Use PlayFab Parties to connect players for device-to-device networking or chat.